rmiyazaki6499/django_starter/README.md

 - Python 3.7+
 - Django 3.0+

-### Setting up the Django-app project with Docker
+### Setting up the `django-starter` project with Docker

-For those that are not interested in setting up the project manually or would simply not have to worry about downloading python and its dependencies, I have created a Dockerfile and docker-compose.yml file to help create a container with everything you would need to run the **django-app**.
+For those that are not interested in setting up the project manually or would simply not have to worry about downloading python and its dependencies, I have created a Dockerfile and docker-compose.yml file to help create a container with everything you would need to run the **django_starter**.

 #### Install Docker